Growing your business

 With HMRC-approved MTD software like QuickBooks, you can submit your electronic records directly to HMRC in a matter of minutes.

-By April 2022, almost all VAT-registered businesses will have to sign up to Making Tax Digital and use MTD-compatible software for their VAT returns.
-As of April 2024, the programme will also be expanded to cover Income Tax returns.
+From April 2022, almost all VAT-registered businesses have to sign up to Making Tax Digital and use MTD-compatible software for their VAT returns.
+From April 2026, the programme will also be expanded to cover Income Tax returns.